Dr. Flores Pulmonology

 • Bring all your medical records, test results that you may have.

-It is important to bring all the medical records you may have at your visit.
+If you were self-referred (not referred by your doctor), please bring all your medical records if possible.
 Please call us if you have further questions.

 Do I need to bring a disc with my X-rays or CT scans?
 Won’t the hospital forward them?